Seattle's Child

 Open discussions are best

 No, Thompson isn’t suggesting talking about suicide with your toddler.
-But openly discussing feelings with very young children and labeling emotions can build an important foundation.
+However, openly discussing feelings with very young children and labeling emotions can build an important foundation.
 She gives the example of a child starting to cry after spilling milk.
-To help that child give words to their emotions, a parent might say, ‘You’re feeling so upset right now because your milk spilled.’
+To help that child express their emotions, a parent might say, ‘You’re feeling so upset right now because your milk spilled.’

 In the toddler years, it’s important for parents to start talking to kids about coping with their feelings, Thomson says.